EXPLORE The Science & Fiction of ANYA

 “It felt as if humanity had crossed an important line: In China, a scientist named He Jiankui announced on Monday that twins had been born in November with a gene that he had edited when they were embryos.
 But in some ways this news is not new at all.
 A few genetically modified people already walk among us.”
 Carl Zimmer (New York Times) goes on to remind us of a few of these cases, three-parent embryos through “mitochondrial replacement therapy.”

-in the news - Science or Diversity in Film
+in the news - Diversity in Film & SCIENCE

 Fewer than 1 percent of doctorates in math are awarded to African-Americans.
 Edray Goins, who earned one of them, found the upper reaches of the math world a challenging place.
 His experiences offer insight into what academic life might be like for ANYA’s Dr. Seymour Livingston.